 Right behind the outermost fibres of the annulus lies the nerve.
-In Jack's case it was the nerve emerging from between L4 and L5 pinching the L5 root of the sciatic nerve: sciatica.
+In Jack's case it was the nerve to his big toe emerging from between L4 and L5 pinching the L5 root of the sciatic nerve: sciatica.

 Bernard Preston is a semi-retired chiropractor with a passion for life; in part in a religious sense, he is a layminister in the local Anglican church.
-Big toe is a short story from his first book of chiropractic anecdotes.
+Big toe is a short story from his first book of anecdotes from the coalface.

-But also in healthy living, and in each of doing our bit to ensure our children's children have a habitable planet to live on.
+But also in healthy living, and in each of doing our bit to ensure our grandchildren have a habitable planet to live on.

 Would you put your big toe on this beach?